These taxes are collected Semi-Annually for a Fiscal Year that begins 6 months prior to the calendar year. (i.e. 7/1/10 to 6/30/11 is FY 2011)

 No other Town employee is authorized to accept your payment.

 You may mail the TOP section only of the bill, along with your payment (no cash in the mail please) to:

 P.O.
 Box 41

 Berlin, MA 01503

-If you wish to have a receipt, please enclose a self-addressed, stamped envelope and the entire bill with your payment.
+If you wish to have a receipt, please enclose a self-addressed, stamped envelope and the Remittance and Receipt sections of the bill with your payment.

 You may also pay this on-line.
 See the “How to Pay a Bill” section for more details.

 If you use an automated bill paying system, please be sure to include the type, year and bill number on your payment. (i.e. 2008 # 123 PP).
 Also, please allow sufficient time for the service company to mail the payment.